Birth name: Mary Jean Loutsenhizer

 Died: August 29, 2009, Toms River, New Jersey, U.S.

 Chris was the first of Creed Taylor’s production career and became a major success.
-Taylor and Connor would never work together after both leaving Bethlehem in 1955.
+Chris Connor and Creed Taylor would never work together again after both leaving Bethlehem in 1955.
 Remarkably, Chris and Creed were both in their twenties at the time.
 Those Bethlehem releases were never marked, “produced by Creed Taylor” but it would eventually happen on CTI.

 Connor was the third major female singing talent to emerge from Stan Kenton’s Big Band.
 The first of whom was Anita O’Day and the second, June Christy.

 Christy’s body of solo work was often dismissed and largely underappreciated, written off as a “bargain basement Anita O’Day”.
 Connor, largely through her Bethlehem recordings with Creed Taylor avoided the same fate.
 She was though regularly compared to O’Day and Christy, and told Marc Myers in a 2008 interview: